 Why Shopping is Good Again.’
 Eisenberg articulates today’s top consumer values.
 I believe these three values can also help all of us to understand what brides are thinking as they are making their purchasing decisions.

 1. Brides value experiences that transform them.
 Even some of the shyest women embrace the spotlight on their big day.
 As a bride plans her wedding, she is more commonly thinking about her own personal ‘red carpet’ moment.
 That is the moment when everyone at her wedding will look at her in astonishment.
 Various vendors have picked up on this common value or mindset.
-For example, thanks to
+For example,

 What additional services can you add to your current offering in order to make brides feel special and transformed?